 - Double-check that you can’t still use it.
 There is a chance that an upgrade or two would enable you to continue utilizing a particular piece of hardware.
 If not, perhaps there is somewhere else in your organization that it can still be leveraged.
 Is there anyone else using an older machine in your organization that wouldn’t mind getting a hand-me-down?
 If a device can still support another staff member’s use, you might as well pass it to them and reduce the amount of waste you produce.

-If you need assistance changing over to new devices and being rid of the old, reach out to Michell Consulting Group.
+If you need assistance changing over to new devices and being rid of the old, reach out to COMPANYNAME.
 We can ensure that you have the solutions you need for success, without putting your security in jeopardy.
-Reach out to us at 305-592-5620 to learn more.
+Reach out to us at PHONENUMBER to learn more.